KLFitter/KLFitter/doc/WhatIsKLF.md

 function.

 The mass and width of the W boson are fixed.
 The top-quark mass can be chosen to be fixed or to be a free parameter of the fit.
-The top-quark mass can also set to a desired value.
+The top-quark mass can also be set to a desired value.
 In that case, the top-quark width is recalculated.

 ```c++
 LikelihoodTopLeptonJets::SetFlagTopMassFixed(bool flag)